radiantlogic-v8/documentation-new/documentation/release-notes/v7421-release-notes.md

 ## Patch Installers

-To download the patch, click [here](https://files.radiantlogic.com/receive/?packageCode=IX0qTSRyilShjhpxusLWpUDzzb4rduq2tO9F81NhEt4#keycode=Niad1bODfyRmdW8PlGO-5In0mdRKsa0u6551qXXI1rA)
+To download the patch, click [here](https://files.radiantlogic.com/receive/?packageCode=IX0qTSRyilShjhpxusLWpUDzzb4rduq2tO9F81NhEt4#keycode=Niad1bODfyRmdW8PlGO-5In0mdRKsa0u6551qXXI1rA).
-Once logged in, navigate to: Customer Downloads/update_installers/7.4/<PatchVersion>/
+Once logged in, navigate to: `Customer Downloads/update_installers/7.4/<PatchVersion>/`

 ## How to Report Problems and Provide Feedback

 Feedback and problems can be reported from the Support Center/Knowledge Base accessible from: https://support.radiantlogic.com

 If you do not have a user ID and password to access the site, please contact: support@radiantlogic.com.